-2020/21 was another active year for the Board and its employees involving the continuing citation and negotiation of non-domestic 2017 rating revaluation appeals, which have to be settled by 31 December 2021, in addition to ongoing valuation duties.
-While there were no planned electoral events in 2020/21, along with the electoral annual canvass, unplanned electoral events included an Orkney Local Government By-Election on 1 October 2020.
+2021/22 was another active year for the Board and its employees involving the continuing citation and negotiation of non-domestic 2017 rating revaluation appeals, which have to be settled by 31 December 2022, in addition to ongoing valuation duties.
+Along with the annual electoral canvass, 2021/22 included the Scottish Parliament Election on 6 May 2021 and preparations for the Local Government Elections on 5 May 2022.
+There were no unplanned electoral events.